Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Ararat to Maryborough Line Upgrades (Murray Basin Rail Project), Western Highway Ballarat to Stawell Upgrade, Central Goldfields Land Use Planning Framework, and Nyaninyuk Wind Farm are key projects, with the following list focusing on those most relevant.
+AreaSearch has identified one major project likely affecting this region.
+Key projects are Ararat to Maryborough Line Upgrades (Murray Basin Rail Project), Western Highway Ballarat to Stawell Upgrade, Central Goldfields Land Use Planning Framework, and Nyaninyuk Wind Farm.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.